Jon-109/Cadence-Boot-Camp/Chapter 1/Chapter1Day1.md

 ## 3. Explain the difference between a script and a transaction.

-### *A script is a function call used to a view data on the blockchain whereas a transaction is a function call that alters data on the blockchain.*
+### *A script is a function call used to a view data on the blockchain whereas a transaction is a function call that alters data on the blockchain.
+Moreover, transactions have fees/costs and scripts do not.*